techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-9-notes.md

 ```

 **Explanation:**
-Each micro:bit knows **how many players** there are and which **ID** it is.
+- Every micro:bit knows **how many people** are in the game and which **ID** it has.
+- Higher transmit power (7) ensures full-range communication for the game.
-Only Player 1 starts with the duck.
+- Player 1 starts with the duck and shows it on the screen.
-Transmit power is high because all players must hear each other.
+- All other players begin “empty-handed”.

 ---